Erena Mikaere

-Erena Mikaere (born 9 July 1988) is a former New Zealand netball international.
+Erena Mikaere (born 9 July 1988) is a New Zealand netball international.
 Mikaere was a member of three premiership winning teams.
 She was a prominent member of the Sunshine Coast Lightning teams that won the 2017 and 2018 Suncorp Super Netball titles.
 She was also a fringe member of the 2012 Waikato Bay of Plenty Magic team that won the ANZ Championship title.
 During the ANZ Championship era, she also played for Southern Steel and West Coast Fever.
 She was the first New Zealand player to play for an Australian ANZ Championship team.
 During the ANZ Premiership era, she has played for Northern Mystics and Waikato Bay of Plenty Magic.

 Early life, family and education

 Mikaere is a Māori with Te Arawa and Tūhourangi affiliations.
 She was born in Rotorua.
 She also has Scottish ancestry on her mother's side.
 Her parents are Brenda and Kerry.
 She attended Rotorua Lakes High School.
 While playing for Waikato Bay of Plenty Magic, Southern Steel and West Coast Fever, Mikaere was in a relationship with William Creighton.
 They lived together in Invercargill and Western Australia.
 In October 2009, Mikaere gave birth to a daughter, Bileigh Creighton.